onsi/ginkgo/docs/index.md

     ...
   })

-  It("is retried even more", RepeatAttempts(5) func() {
+  It("is retried even more", MustPassRepeatedly(5) func() {
     ...
   })

-  It("is retried less", RepeatAttempts(1), func() {
+  It("is retried less", MustPassRepeatedly(1), func() {
     ...
   })
 })
 ```

 With this setup, `"is retried"` and `"is also retried"` will run up to 3 times.  `"is retried even more"` will run up to 5 times.  `"is retried less"` will run only once.
-Note that if multiple `RepeatAttempts` appear in a spec's hierarchy, the most deeply nested `RepeatAttempts` wins.
-If multiple `RepeatAttempts` are passed into a given node, the last one wins.
+Note that if multiple `MustPassRepeatedly` appear in a spec's hierarchy, the most deeply nested `MustPassRepeatedly` wins.
+If multiple `MustPassRepeatedly` are passed into a given node, the last one wins.

-The `ginkgo --repeat=N` value passed in by the CLI has no relation with the `RepeatAttempts` decorator.
-If the `--repeat` CLI flag is used and a container or subject node also contains the `RepeatAttempts` decorator, then the test will run up to `N*R` times, where `N` is the values passed to the `--repeat` CLI flag and `R` is the value passed to the RepeatAttempts decorator.
+The `ginkgo --repeat=N` value passed in by the CLI has no relation with the `MustPassRepeatedly` decorator.
+If the `--repeat` CLI flag is used and a container or subject node also contains the `MustPassRepeatedly` decorator, then the test will run up to `N*R` times, where `N` is the values passed to the `--repeat` CLI flag and `R` is the value passed to the MustPassRepeatedly decorator.

+If the `MustPassRepeatedly` decorator is set, it will override the `ginkgo --flake-attempts=N` CLI config.
+The tests that do not contain the `MustPassRepeatedly(R)` decorator will still run up to `N` times, in accordance to the `ginkgo --flake-attempts=N` CLI config.

 #### The SuppressProgressOutput Decorator